svdgoor/MCSM/README.md

 By default, Server Manager uses the following flags: `-Xms4G -Xmx4G`.
 You can modify these by editing the `flags` variable in `s.py`

 ## Add server jar
-You put any server `.jar` in the `*/versions` folder and it'll show up after running the startup `x.bat`.
+To add a new server version, add any server `.jar` to the `*/versions` folder.
+It will then show up after running the startup `x.bat`.
-You do not have to rename them.
+You do not have to rename server jars.

 ## Running
 You can run Server Manager by either running the `x.bat` file.
 You can also open the command prompt and use `x`, `./x` or `py s.py`.
-You will be prompted to select a version
+You will be prompted to select a version.
-Upon selection, the server will run
+Upon selection, the server will run.